 The FAFSA can be filed anytime after January 1 for the next school year.
 Be sure to select the correct academic year.
 Creighton's school code number is 002542.

 Processed FAFSAs should be on file with Creighton by April 1st for priority consideration.
 FAFSA results received after April 1st will be considered as funding allows.
 If we ask for copies of your federal tax return transcript and W2 earning statements, these should be sent to our office as soon as possible.

 Here are some excellent tips for properly completing the FAFSA and avoiding common mistakes.

 Once you are admitted and Creighton has received the results of your FAFSA, we will be in touch by either letter or e-mail to let you know if supporting documents are needed to complete your aid application.
 Normally, these documents are copies of federal tax return transcripts, W-2s, Creighton's verification worksheet or several other forms used to clarify or confirm your FAFSA data.
 Most forms we need can be downloaded from our website under Commonly Used Forms.
 An easy way to avoid having to send in tax return transcripts is to use the Data Retrieval Tool (DRT) when completing your FAFSA.
 The FAFSA system will link with the IRS site to automatically verify your input.

-If you are an incoming Freshman or a new student, you will receive your award letter by e-mail.
+If you are an incoming Freshman or transfer student, you will receive your award letter by e-mail.
+New graduate and professional students will receive an award letter by U.S. mail.
 Returning students will receive an email notice that their award is available on their NEST web site.

 Some forms of aid, like the Federal Work Study and loan programs may require additional paperwork or web-based activity.
 Be sure to read everything we send or list for you to do to make sure your aid is ready when school starts.
 Any missing information or documents will always be listed on your NEST Financial Aid web pages.

-Do it in a timely manner so your aid funds will be available when the school year begins!
+Once you've reviewed, understand, and are satisfied with your aid offer accept your financial aid.
+Be sure to do it in a timely manner, so your aid funds will be available when the school year begins.